 Certain expenses may lower the amount of tax you have to pay.
 You should also enter these in your tax declaration.
 They include, for example:

 - Expenses for moving house for professional reasons, including from abroad

 - The costs of applying for jobs, including from abroad

 - Expenses for travel to work

 For many kinds of expenses, it is important to keep copies of receipts as proof, and that the expenses/costs were incurred between January 1 and December 31 of the year in question.
 However, if you take up employment in Germany which makes you eligible for income tax, and you incurred costs related to this during the previous year, you can declare them and have them deducted from your taxable income.
 To do so, you must submit a tax declaration for the previous year as well.
 The tax reduction is effective for the year during which you earned income in Germany.

 Do it yourself or ask an expert?

-If you prefer to deal with your tax declaration yourself, the tax office or the Help and FAQ pages on the Elster Web site can answer your questions.
+If you prefer to deal with your tax declaration yourself, the tax office or the Help and FAQ pages on the Elster website can answer your questions.
 Elster is an electronic form with which you can send your tax declaration to the tax office online.
-For fuller advice, you can also go to an “income tax assistance association" (Lohnsteuerhilfe-verein) which will provide advice or fill in your tax declaration form for you at fairly low cost.
-Another alternative which is open to you is to buy software for your PC.
+For more detailed advice, you can also go to an “income tax assistance association" (Lohnsteuerhilfeverein) which will provide advice or fill in your tax declaration form for you at a fairly low cost.
+Another alternative which is available to you is to buy software for your PC.
 These programmes guide you through the tax declaration and then forward your completed declaration to the tax office.

 Olesia from Russia